EVERSE-ResearchSoftware/RSQKit/pages/tasks.md

 - Links to task-specific training materials.
 - A summary table of tools and resources relevant for the specific task and recommended by communities.

+This is the list of tasks in alphabetical order.

 {% include section-navigation-tiles.html type="tasks" search=true col=3 %}